 This chocolate zucchini cake was inspired by one I ate while in college in Burlington, Vermont.
 I worked as a photo assistant, after classes at UVM and before my shifts at Ben & Jerry’s.
 One day we were shooting a spread for a magazine about using up the plethora of zucchinis from your garden.
 (The foreshadowing is not lost on me today.)
 A chocolate cake sat on a pedestal and became the centerpiece of the shot.
 After our work was done we ate the spread of food and that cake blew my mind.
 Not in a million years would you guess there was zucchini in it, and the result was moist, sweet, but not overly so, and intensely chocolate.
 I was a starving student and the generous baker wrapped the rest of the cake for me to take back to my dorm, along with the recipe.
 During one of my several moves that recipe was lost and this is the closest I have come to recreating it from distant memories.

-See a few of the bundt pans I’ve baked the cake in.
+Below you’ll see a few of the bundt pans I’ve baked this cake in.
 Same cake, new look just by switching up the pan.
 Love a bundt!